RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 weight: $weight
 alwaysopen: false
 ---
-## Prerequisites

-- Two or more Redis Enterprise Software clusters running version 5.0, each with minimum of two nodes
-- Networking and cluster FQDN name resolution between all clusters
-- Confirm that a network time service listener (e.g. ntpd) is configured and running on each node in all clusters.
-Please see "Network Time Service" for more information.

-## Creating a CRDB

 CRDBs span multiple Redis Enterprise Software (RS) clusters.
 Overview of the steps to create a CRDB: